flipside-org/flipside.org/_posts/notes/2013-07-31-map-interaction-and-zoom-levels.md

 map.addLayer(grid_layer);
 {% endhighlight %}

-For incendios.pt we only needed something this simple, but you could apply the same approach to build custom legends, popups...
+For incendios.pt we only needed something simple, but you could apply the same approach to build things like custom legends and popups.